 - I need to use the zipper style baggies for the chair pockets (so that they actually get used correctly by students more often) and I think I’ll switch to community markers for small groups (not enough room for individual sets in the pockets).

 - After I took everything down, I decided I wanted some better and more cohesive visuals (the scale, the self-referral board, etc.) I’ve got most of it printed and prepped, but there’s a few posters I’m waiting on seeing the space to decide which size to use.
-You can see more details of those things here – I’ll post more about them once my new space is up.
+You can see more details of those things in my shop – I’ll post more about them once my new space is up.

 That’s it folks!
 A complete tour of my office.
 Feel free to email me or use the contact me page to ask any questions you have.
 Anything I could find the exact match of online, I’ll link below.
 (Note: Some of these links are affiliate links.)